braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = A;
 > ````
 >
-> ①Same as in note ② of Code 3.
+> ① Same as in note ② of Code 3.
 >
-> ②Same as in  note ③ of Code 3.
+> ② Same as in  note ③ of Code 3.
 >
-> ③defines the number of weights that will be sorted at the same time when using `RANDOMIZATION`.
+> ③ defines the number of weights that will be sorted at the same time when using `RANDOMIZATION`.
 >
-> ④iterates over each layer in `MultilayerWD` to randomize it.
+> ④ iterates over each layer in `MultilayerWD` to randomize it.
 >
-> ⑤initizalizes empty `GraphWD` to get `RANDOMIZATION` property from it.
+> ⑤ initizalizes empty `GraphWD` to get `RANDOMIZATION` property from it.
 >